MicrosoftDocs/quantum-docs/articles/machines/backend-simulators.md

 fixed-point registers.
 Before simulating, it completes a full compilation and thereby validates the program against hardware constraints.

+The QCI simulator currently supports 8 qubits in a ring topology and will let you simulate up to X shots.
+The simulator is always available and never in a degraded or unavailable state.
+Contact support@quantumcircuits.com for help.

 <!-- ADD ANY CONTENT THAT YOU WANT TO USE TO DESCRIBE YOUR SERVICES AND COMPANY -->

 - Job type: `Simulation`